 The study of varieties of use of information in organisms is exploding, and includes many mechanisms on molecular scales as well as many intermediate levels of informed control, including sub-cellular levels (e.g. metabolism), physiological processes of breathing, temperature maintenance, digestion, blood circulation, control of locomotion, feeding and mating of large animals and coordination in communities, such as collaborative foraging in insects and trading systems of humans.

-Slime moulds include spectacular examples in which modes of acquisition and use of information change dramatically. $\frac{25}{2}$
+In particular, slime moulds include spectacular examples in which modes of acquisition and use of information by an individual change dramatically. $\frac{25}{2}$